barryclark/jekyll-now/_posts/2016-11-1-cloud-ml-providers.md

 * Billing mechanism is not clear as they apparently charge for configuration errors(!?)

 ## The Cost of Learning is Hidden Deep
-The cost is quoted per worker and per hour.
+All cloud ML providers quote cost per worker and per hour.
 Workers are wildly different.
 Comparing pricing at its face value is misleading.

+A mental experiment:
-Would you pay twice more per hour to make model train four times faster?
+Would you pay twice more per hour to make your model train four times faster?
 Sure you would!
+You will spend less money to train your model on a more expensive (per hour) machine.

 What one really wants is the cost per model per epoch of training.
 And it still may vary significantly depending on your model.
 Such an analysis is yet to be done.